DaviDevMod/focus-trap/README.md

 A lightweight React custom hook to trap the focus within an HTML element.

-### Features
+### Features:

 - Choose an element receiving the initial focus
 - Prevent clicks on elements outside of the trap
 - Bind different behaviours to the `Esc` key
 - Choose an element receiving the focus after the trap breaks
-- Enjoy a flexible and dynamic focus trap, built around the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API
+- Don't worry about edge cases and browser support, _use-simple-focus-trap_'s got your back

-All of this with an imperceptible footprint on size and performance. :cherries:
+Not to mention that the above possibilities come with little to no footprint on size and performance. :cherries:

 ## Installation